Medical Industry Brand Guide

 Use Your Website to Further Your Medical Brand

 The Internet is becoming increasingly popular as a source of reliable health information.
-A Pew Internet survey found that 59% of adults have looked online for health information in the past year.
-35% have used the Internet to try to diagnose a medical condition.
+A Pew Internet survey found a lot of interesting new facts of 2023.
 An online presence is almost mandatory for success in today’s tech-minded environment.

 Health care practices can connect with patients through the site.
 Providing professional and courteous interactions online will build your brand image as friendly and approachable.
 Innovative online features like patient profiles and online appointment making can also enforce your brand image as high-tech and trendy.